 Legalese: language with an overabundance of legal terminology or jargon.

-This page will be a perpetual work in progress.
+Here are some commonly-used legal terms (words in italics are defined elsewhere in the list).
+This list is a perpetual work in progress.
+Most words are added in response to questions from members of Pro Se Support with LawYou America.
 Please let us know if there’s a word or legal term you’d like us to add to this list.
-If you tell us a particular terms needs more in-depth explanation, we’ll create a post for it, too.
+If we think a particular terms needs more in-depth explanation, we’ll create a post for it, too.

 - Defendant: the party against whom a plaintiff brings a claim or lawsuit; sometimes also referred to as “respondent.”

 - Evidence: something that proves or disproves, or tends to prove or disprove, the existence or truthfulness of a fact alleged in a pleading.
 Evidence can be oral testimony, a document, or an object such as “the smoking gun.”
 Evidence also refers collectively to all of the things submitted in court, and to the law that governs the admissibility and use of these things during court proceedings.
 Also see spoliation.

 - Implead: to bring another party defendant into a lawsuit that is already underway who might have liability for the claim.
 Compare with joinder.

 - Joinder: the joining, in a single legal action, of multiple parties, multiple claims, or multiple issues.
 Compare with implead.

 - Motion: a formal request made by a party to a court for the judge to enter a specified order or judgment.
 Requests can be either written or oral; oral motions are sometimes referred to as ore tenus motions.
 Motions are different from pleadings.

 - Ore tenus: (ˈōr-ē-ˈtē-nəs, ˈōr-ā-ˈte-nu̇s) This is a Latin adjective or adverb meaning, “by mouth,” and is used to describe a motion that is made orally to a judge in open court.